Michael Serbinis

-Michael Serbinis (born 28 October 1973) is a Canadian entrepreneur, engineer and angel investor based in Toronto, Ontario, Canada.
+Michael Serbinis (born October 28, 1973) is a Canadian businessman based in Toronto, Ontario.

-While a student, Serbinis worked for Microsoft on advanced routing algorithms.
-Early in his career he then worked alongside Elon Musk at Zip2.
+While a student, Serbinis worked for Microsoft on routing algorithms.

 He later helped found the cloud-based document storage network company DocSpace.
 In December 2009, Serbinis co-founded Kobo Inc., a digital reading company.
 In 2014, Serbinis launched League, a digital health and wellness benefits platform.
-Along with being a co-founder, he also serves as Chief Executive Officer.
+Along with being a co-founder, he is chief executive officer.

-Early life and education

-Serbinis was born in Hamilton, Ontario.
-While in high school Serbinis designed a high-temperature superconductor propulsion system that won Gold at the Intel International Science and Engineering Fair.
-That achievement would eventually lead him to opportunities to work with NASA, Rockwell Aerospace and Intel.

-Serbinis attended Queen's University at Kingston and graduated with a Bachelor of Science degree.
-While there, his research focused around quantum cryptography.
-He also has a Masters of Science in industrial engineering from the University of Toronto, where he researched neural networks and the use of artificial intelligence to price loans dynamically.